 Moscow says it knows of no breakthrough and urges calm from the West.

-Although Russia has backed two rounds of punitive UN sanctions against Iran, Moscow says engagement is a more effective way of tackling the situation.
+Although Russia has backed two rounds of punitive UN sanctions against Iran over its nuclear ambitions, Moscow says engagement is a more effective way of tackling the situation.

-It has sold weapons to Iran, in defiance of US concerns, and is building a nuclear power station at Bushehr on the Persian Gulf.
+Russia has sold weapons to Iran, in defiance of US concerns, and is building a nuclear power station at Bushehr.

 |Putin, right, is the first Russian leader to visit Iran since 1943 [AFP]|